eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 certification schemes to the dedicated cybersecurity certification scheme under the CSA.

-A visual description of the overall EUDI Wallet certification process can be found in \[[annex 6](./annexes/annex-6/annex-6-certification-requirements.pdf)\].
+A visual description of the overall Wallet Solution certification process can be found in \[[annex 6](./annexes/annex-6/annex-6-certification-requirements.pdf)\].

 ### 7.3 High-Level Requirements (HLR)